roboryman/prototroller/README.md

 <img align="right" src="assets/module_board_rev_a.png" width="250"/>

-The module boards are generic and constrained at 30x30mm with no direct user interface, save for the magnetic connector and serial wire debug headers.
-On the sides are pin headers, giving 14 signals to a component interface board (the "board" sitting atop the module board containing the component itself).
+Module boards are generic and constrained at 30x30mm with no direct user interface (except for the connector and SWD headers).
+On the sides are headers providing 14 signals to a component interface board that would sit above.
 This way there are no unique module boards for each component, and we simply offload the task to the component interface board by hand.
 <br clear="right"/>
 </p>